Palace (album)

 Palace is the debut album by London-based band Chapel Club, which was released on 31 January 2011 by Polydor Records.
 The album featured production by Paul Epworth.

 Reception

 Upon its release, Palace received some critical acclaim.
-At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 68, based on 11 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a score of 68, based on 11 reviews, indicating "generally favorable reviews".